 - The sonic brand book.
 It is a set of specific and coherent sounds made available for all the digital communication of the company.
 It is the equivalent of the graphic brand book (logo, corporate colors, etc.) for visual communication.

-- The product sound: It is the sound emitted by the product itself, when the product marketed by the company is sound.
+- The product sound.
+It is the sound emitted by the product itself, when the product marketed by the company has sound.

 What are the strengths of audio branding?

 Audio branding seeks to build a coherent brand experience in the sound field, taking advantage of a sense (hearing) that is generally little used by most companies.
 Although it is not a new discipline, it has been a booming field in recent years and is increasingly becoming an indispensable element in a company’s communication strategy.
 Used in targeted marketing actions, the sonic identity represents the image of the brand.
 It strengthens its positioning and allows it to stand out by even giving it a head start.